PseudoDevs/IamGhost/abcmd1.md

-Last updated: 2024-04-05 17:32:27
+Last updated: 2024-04-05 17:33:00
-Random Quote: No more half-measures, Walter. - Mike Ehrmantraut
+Random Quote: Freddie: "Are you mad?"
+Ada: "Yeah.
+Mad as hell with all of them." - Ada Thorne